Sunday, December 15, 2013

 To this M.D.
-Spencer took offense, and did say, "No. I like my books.
+Spenser took offense, and did say, "No. I like my books.
 The covers look pretty and they all have a plot from my favorite episodes of various shows and movies."
 And with those parting words He did leave, with a trail of unanswered questions to needlessly confusing endings behind Him.

 On the way to the Spider Kingdom, Freddy is yelling for help, but I guess his neighbors are too busy or just don't care.
 I mean, if I saw a kid getting dragged down the street by a giant spider, I would probably think I injected one too many marijuanas.
 Also, the fact that all spiders speak English is a little strange.
 They've been here a little while longer than we have.
 One of them even has a southern accent.
 At this point, I'm pretty sure that M.D.
-Spencer lets his five-year-old fans make the story outlines for him.
+Spenser lets his five-year-old fans make the story outlines for him.
 "I want a story about bullies who are eaten by giant talking spiders!" or "I think we should have a story about trees in a swamp that try to kill people and that people should recycle."
 This is later proven when Freddy is thrown in a web with Lumpy and forced to hold trial before the "Spider King."

 Freddy nervously rocked back and forth.
 And he did say, "So I did all that?
 I was kind of a douche-bag.
 And so was Lumpy.
 Were we really that stupid?"